facebook

 ICL Surgery FAQs

-Blue Fin Vision® consultants answer the most common questions about Implantable Collamer Lens surgery.
-From suitability to recovery, risks to costs, find reassurance and practical guidance to help you make an informed decision about restoring your vision.
+Blue Fin Vision® consultants answer the most common questions about Implantable Collamer Lens surgery, from suitability and recovery to risks and costs.
+The answers below reflect our consultant-led protocol and audited outcomes, so you can make an informed decision.

 What is implantable collamer lens (ICL) surgery?